| Frank Beasley

 Frank Beasley joined the NC State wrestling program for the 2012-13 season after serving as an assistant on Pat Popolizio's staff at Binghamton for one year.
 Beasley is an assistant coach and the recruiting coordinator at NC State, bringing in a top-20 recruiting class in each of his first two seasons at NC State.
-In addition to recruiting, he coached seven wrestlers who qualified for the NCAA Championships.
+In addition to recruiting, he has coached 13 NCAA Qualifiers in his first three seasons at NC State.
 While he worked with the entire team, his primary training focus was the middle and upper weights.

 Following their first campaign at NC State, Beasley and the NC State wrestling staff signed a top-rated recruiting class in the spring of 2013.
 The Pack's signees were ranked: No. 4 according to D1collegewrestling, No. 10 by both WIN Magazine and InterMat, No. 13 by the Open Mat/AWN and No. 14 by Flo Wrestling.
 NC State made it two-for-two with a nationally ranked recruiting class in 2014, cited No. 19 by FloWrestling, No. 20 by TheOpenMat.com, and No. 25 by InterMat.